MegaRAG: Multimodal Knowledge Graph-Based Retrieval Augmented Generation: Experiments

 \subsection{Ablation Study}

-To evaluate the contribution of each major component in MegaRAG, we conduct an ablation study by disabling key modules across the three main stages: MMKG construction, retrieval, and answer generation.
-In the first setting (A1), we remove all visual inputs, such as figures, tables, and page images, from the graph construction stage, relying solely on textual content.
-In the second setting (A2), we disable the MMKG-based retrieval mechanism and rely solely on the page retrieval.
-In the third setting (A3), we replace the two-stage generation pipeline with a single-pass generation setup that simultaneously considers both the subgraph and visual input.
+We study the impact of MegaRAG's core components by ablating modules in three stages: MMKG construction, retrieval, and answer generation.
+Table~\ref{tab:main_result_mmdocs_ablations} reports the ablation results.
+(A1) removes all visual inputs (figures, tables, and page images) during graph construction, yielding a text-only graph.
+(A2) disables MMKG retrieval and uses only page retrieval.
+(A3) replaces our two-stage generation with a single-pass setup that jointly conditions on the retrieved subgraph and page images.

-\textbf{(A1) Text-only graph construction.} Removing visual inputs from the graph construction stage leads to a substantial performance decline across all datasets.
-Without visual entities and relations, the MMKG lacks critical cross-modal context, which is especially detrimental in visually rich domains such as GenAI.
-For example, the overall win rate on GenAI drops dramatically from 86.4\% to just 0.8\%.
-These results underscore the importance of incorporating visual elements in MMKG.
+\textbf{(A1) Text-only graph construction.} Removing visual cues consistently degrades performance.
+Without visual entities and cross-modal links, the graph loses critical grounding signals, which is particularly harmful for visually intensive documents.
+This confirms the necessity of incorporating visual elements when building the MMKG.

-\textbf{(A2) Disable MMKG retrieval.} Disabling MMKG-based retrieval and relying solely on page retrieval results in the most severe performance degradation.
-Across all datasets and evaluation dimensions, MegaRAG achieves near 100\% win rates when compared to this variant.
-This clearly demonstrates that structured retrieval over the MMKG is essential for accessing semantically rich and well-connected information, far outperforming page-level retrieval alone.
+\textbf{(A2) Disable MMKG retrieval.} This variant yields the largest drop.
+Relying solely on page retrieval substantially weakens evidence aggregation and multi-hop reasoning, and MegaRAG strongly outperforms this setting across evaluation dimensions.
+The results indicate that structured retrieval over the MMKG is the primary driver of our gains.

-\textbf{(A3) Remove two-stage answer generation.} Replacing the two-stage generation pipeline with a single-pass setup causes moderate but consistent performance drops.
-Although this variant still benefits from MMKG construction and retrieval, average win rates decline by 14 to 25 percents.
-The largest drops appear in Diversity and Empowerment, suggesting that separating textual and visual reasoning before integration helps generate more nuanced and informative answers.
+\textbf{(A3) Remove two-stage answer generation.} Using a single-pass generation causes moderate but consistent regressions.
+The largest decreases are typically observed in Diversity and Empowerment, suggesting that decoupling graph-based reasoning from visual grounding before fusion helps produce richer and more informative answers.

-Among the three components, MMKG-based retrieval (A2) proves to be the most critical; its removal leads to a near-complete collapse in performance.
-Visual inputs in graph construction (A1) also play an important role, particularly for slide-centric documents, though their absence results in less dramatic losses.
-The two-stage generation strategy (A3) contributes more subtle but consistent gains, especially in generating diverse and empowering responses.
-Together, these results highlight the complementary value of all three components, with graph-based retrieval emerging as the core driver of MegaRAG’s effectiveness.
+Overall, MMKG-based retrieval (A2) is the most critical component, while visual inputs in construction (A1) and the two-stage generation strategy (A3) provide complementary improvements.